Irreversibility and randomness

 The one-particle distribution ``function'' of the Ehrenfest model, analogous to \er{deff}, is simply the coarse-graining map \er{mima1} divided by $N$, giving the proportion of balls in $U_1$.
 This is just a single number rather than a function, because a probability distribution on $\{0,1\}$ is determined by its value at 1.
 Adding time evolution, cf.\ \er{deff2}, we write

-for $t \in [0,\infty)$, where, following A. \ML\ (1979), we have rescaled the time variable, which is necessary to obtain a sensible limit as $N \to \infty$.\footnote{In deriving Brownian motion as a limit of random walks one rescales $t\mapsto \lfloor Nt \rfloor$ as in \er{mima3}, but instead of $1/N$ in \er{mima3} one has $1/\sqrt{N}$ and furthermore $\{0,1\}$ is replaced by $\{-1,1\}$.
-The limit process then remains stochastic.} Note that the random variable \er{mima3} depends on the \emph{path} of microstates (though we suppress this dependence in the notation for the time being, as is common in probability theory), unlike \er{deff2} which depends on a \emph{single} microstate.
+for $t \in [0,\infty)$, where, following A. \ML\ (1979), we have rescaled the time variable, which is necessary to obtain a sensible limit as $N \to \infty$.
+Note that the random variable \er{mima3} depends on the \emph{path} of microstates (though we suppress this dependence in the notation for the time being, as is common in probability theory), unlike \er{deff2} which depends on a \emph{single} microstate.
 As before, we would like an autonomous evolution equation for $f_N(t)$, and the most straightforward way to achieve this is to consider the average

 Here $\mathbb{P}_N$ is the law of the microscopic process $(X(t))_{t \in \N}$ with $N$ particles (not scaled in time), which is determined by the transition probabilities \er{0.1} - \er{0.2} together with an initial distribution on $A_N$ at $t = 0$.
 Using \er{0.5}, we can derive the time evolution of $\ovl{f}_N$.
 If $Nt \in \N$, then